CA Final International Taxation MCQs – Transfer Pricing

-1. Transfer pricing intends to arrive a the arm’s length price, for goods sold or services rendered by –
+1. In its evolutionary stage, Transfer pricing, was introduced for setting the right (i.e., arm’s length) price, that should be charged for product sold or services rendered by –

 c.
 Both A and B